burntsouup/JavaScript/4 - Control Structures.md

 - `switch case statement`

-    :warning: an alternative to the `if elseif statement`
+    :bulb: an alternative to the `if elseif statement`

     ```JavaScript
     switch (expression) {